A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators

-where $\cl g(\clu A, \clu A^*)$ is a polynomial function of the phase-space coordinates with no explicit time dependence and $\omega_\text{out}\ne\omega_o^\prime$ is the frequency of the off-resonant excitation output from this diagram (c.f. \cref{eq:order-2-eta}).
-Besides the fast-oscillating phase $e^{-i\omega_\text{out} t}$ in \cref{eq:seed-network}, it is also important to recognize that $\cl g (\clu A, \clu A^*)$ contains an implicit time dependence from the slow dynamics of $\clu A$ and $\clu A^*$ under the effective Hamiltonian $\cl K$.
-In particular, the equation of motion for \tikzpic{-11}{figsv5_small/notation/hairy-box_dressed_small.pdf} in diagrammatic and algebraic forms, respectively, read
+where $\cl f_k(\clu A, \clu A^*)$ is a polynomial function of the phase-space coordinates with no explicit time dependence and $\omega_{\text{out}, k}\ne\omega_o^\prime$ is the frequency of the off-resonant excitation output from the corresponding diagram (c.f. \cref{eq:order-2-eta}).
+Besides the fast-oscillating phase $e^{-i\omega_{\text{out},k} t}$ in \cref{eq:seed-network}, it is also important to recognize that $\cl f (\clu A, \clu A^*)$ contains an implicit time dependence from the slow dynamics of $\clu A$ and $\clu A^*$ generated by the effective Hamiltonian $\cl K$.
+In particular, the equation of motion for \tikzpic{-11}{figsv6_small/notation/M_small.pdf}~($\cl M$) in diagrammatic and algebraic forms, respectively, reads